 In this guide, we’ll help take you through the process of printing from your iPhone or iPad with a couple of different methods to suit your needs.

 Looking to offload content?
-Lucky for you, we have guides on how to transfer photos from an iPhone to your Mac or PC and how to import videos from an iPhone to a Mac.
+Lucky for you, we have a guide on how to transfer photos from an iPhone to your Mac or PC.

 AirPrint-enabled apps let you create and print full-quality documents and graphics without the chore of installing drivers or configuring the printer queue.
-The requirements are rather minimal — you need any model iPad, an iPhone 3GS or later, or a third-generation iPod Touch — as well as the latest version of iOS and an AirPrint-compatible printer with the latest firmware.
-Check Apple’s AirPrint basic support page for a comprehensive list of all compatible devices, including popular models from Canon, Epson, HP, Samsung, Brother, and a ton of other noteworthy manufacturers.
-AirPrint functionality is also the same across all iPhone models, which makes the software incredibly easy to use no matter if you have an iPhone 5 or an 8 Plus.
+The requirements are rather minimal: You need any model iPad, an iPhone 3GS or later, or a third-generation iPod Touch -- as well as the latest version of iOS and an AirPrint-compatible printer with the latest firmware.
+Check Apple’s AirPrint basic support page for a comprehensive list of all compatible devices, including popular models from Canon, Epson, HP, Samsung, Brother, and a ton of other manufacturers.
+AirPrint functionality is also the same across all iPhone models, which makes the software easy to use whether you have an iPhone 5 or an iPhone 12 Pro.

 Step 1: Connect to Wi-Fi

-In order to use AirPrint, both your printer and iPhone must be connected to the same Wi-Fi network.
-Keep in mind there may be multiple networks available in an office setting and you might have to enable the AirPrint function depending on your printer.
+To use AirPrint, both your printer and iPhone must be connected to the same Wi-Fi network.
+Keep in mind there may be multiple networks available in an office setting, and you might have to enable the AirPrint function depending on which one your printer is using.
 Check your printer’s manual or the manufacturer’s website for more detailed instructions about how to turn on the function and connect to Wi-Fi.